Residential conveyancing timescales

 How long does a residential freehold sale take?

-The time it takes from your offer being accepted until you complete the sale of your house depends on several factors.
+The time it takes from you accepting an offer until you complete the sale of your house depends on several factors.
 The average sale conveyancing process is between 10 and 14 weeks.
 However, this can vary depending on several factors.

 For example:-